-Jill currently serves on the USNY Technology Policy and Practices Council and is a past member of Regents Advisory Council on Libraries in New York State.
+Jill currently serves on two statewide committees in New York: the Regents Advisory Council on Libraries and the USNY Technology Policy and Practices Council.
 She is a member of the Rochester Professional Consultants Network and the Special Libraries Association.
 One of Jill's commitments with SLA is as a member of its Board of Directors (2011-2013).
 In 2010, Jill also joined the Franklin W. Olin College of Engineering External IT Advisory Board.

 The Information and Knowledge Professionals Career Handbook: Jill and her colleague, Ulla de Stricker, wrote The Information and Knowledge Professional's Career Handbook: Define and Create Your Success.The book is intended to give readers a set of tools and techniques with which to secure a strong career, build an effective brand, and succeed as professionals.

 Both Jill and Ulla have been interviewed about the book by Dennie Heye of the SLA Europe Chapter, both of which include a few tips.